-Winter is a great time to treat yourself to your favourite old-fashioned dishes.
+Winter in Tasmania is a great time to treat yourself to your favourite old-fashioned dishes.

 A great way to do this is to attend a cooking school, such as Red Feather Inn Cooking School and The Agrarian Kitchen, to rediscover the classic art of braising, stewing, slow cooking, roasting and baking.

-Besides learning new techniques and warming up with a fill of comfort fool, you’ll also get to meet new friends.
+Besides learning new techniques and warming up with a fill of comfort food, you’ll also get to meet new friends.

 Winter is the spookiest time to take a ghost tour or paranormal investigation experience of Port Arthur Historic Site.

-The weather can be moodier and the chill in the air makes it the perfect time to hunt for ghosts.
+As the weather can be moodier in winter, it makes it the perfect time to hunt for ghosts at Port Arthur.

 Winter is the best time to go big-wave surfing in Tasmania, where there are world-class cold water breaks.

-There’s Marrawah, with its Southern Ocean swells, and Martha Lavinia Beach on King Island.
+There’s also Marrawah, with its Southern Ocean swells, and Martha Lavinia Beach on King Island.

 The advantage of watching a game in Tassie is the crowds are smaller and you can get up close and personal.

-The wintery weather and landscape provides atmosphere to the countryside and historic towns, such as Richmond.
+The wintery weather and landscape provide an atmosphere to the countryside and historic towns, such as Richmond.